-A. General Ordering Process
+General Ordering Process A.

-The Department purchasing process is guided by New York City Procurement Policy Board Rules.
+Quided New York City Procurement Policy The Department purchasing process Board Rules.

-- 1. Working within an approved budget, requisitions for purchase orders for services and supplies are entered by designated individuals from the Department into the OCME procurement software.
-These requisitions, including any technical specifications, are approved by the Director of Forensic Biology and/or the Director's designated proxy before they are processed for expenditure by the Office of Budget Administration and forwarded to the Purchasing Unit for action. - a.
-Requisitions for purchase orders for services and supplies may be subject to City competitive bidding requirements. - 2.
-After the external approval process is completed, the Department of Forensic Biology receives copies of the following, as applicable: - a.
-Blanket purchase orders for a specific vendor, typically expiring at the end of the Fiscal Year. - b.
-Contracts for one year or multiple years
+- Working within an approved budget, requisitions for purchase orders for services 1. and supplies are entered by designated individuals from the Department into the OCME procurement software.
+These requisitions, including any technical specifications, are approved by the Director of Forensic Biology and/or the Director s lesignated proxy before they are processed for expenditure by the Office Budget Administration and forwarded to the Purchasing Unit for action. - Requisitions for purchase orders for services and supplies may be subject a. to eity competitive bidding requirements. - 2.
+After the external approval process is completed, the Department of Forensic Biology receives copies of the following, as applicable: - Blanket purchase orders for a specific vendor, typically expiring at the end a. of the Fiscal Year. - Contracts for one year or multiple years b.